-Not a week goes past without an email gracing my inbox asking me about jobs in Thailand for foreigners/expats.
+Not a week goes past without an email landing in my inbox asking me about “jobs in Thailand” for foreigners/expats.

-And so I thought it was about time I created a post detailing the possible work opportunities (that I know of) in Thailand for foreign nationals
+So I thought it was about time I created a post detailing potential work opportunities in Thailand for foreign nationals.

-In the last few years, the amount of 20-30s something relocating to Thailand has increased considerably, and the stereotype of only retirees settling in the LOS is fading amidst a new generation of guys and gals who'd rather live on this side of the world – where at least for now the grass looks greener…
+In the last few years, the amount of 20-30 somethings relocating to Thailand has increased considerably, and the stereotype of Thailand being a place solely for retirees is fading amidst a new generation of young folk who'd rather live on this side of the world; where at least for now the grass looks greener.

-I have met a hell of a lot of people in the last 7 years: from the birth lottery blessed, who don't need to work, through to those selling suits on eBay, teachers, lecturers, Internet Marketers, restaurant owners, condo flippers, NGO workers and more.
+I've met a hell of a lot of people in the last 7 years: From the birth lottery blessed (who don't need to work) to those selling suits on eBay, teachers, lecturers, Internet marketers, restaurant owners, condo flippers, NGO workers and more.

 The fact is: if you really want to work in Thailand, you can.

 Let's start with the obvious.
 There's always teaching opportunities available in Thailand.
 You won't make a fortune, but when starting out you will make enough to get by.

 Jobs at state level provide a salary of around 30-35k per month, while in the private sector jobs pay between 45-80k per month, depending on experience.

 Bear in mind that you can always earn extra money on the side teaching privately, and by getting weekend spots at language schools.
 Language schools are also worth contacting regarding full-time work.
 Staff turnover is fairly regular, so leaving your CV for future reference is a good idea.

 Language schools tend to provide an environment more conducive to teaching, too.
 Most teachers teaching in state-run schools will tell you that given the limited resources and ability to influence school curriculum and decision making, it isn't easy to make progress with the kids